apptainer/singularity-userdocs/introduction.rst

-means that the entire user space portion of a Linux operating system, including programs, custom configurations, and environment can be independent of whether your system is running CentOS, Fedora etc. underneath.
+means that the entire user space portion of a Linux operating system, including programs, custom configurations, and environment can be independent of whether your system is running CentOS, Fedora etc., underneath.
 A Singularity container packages up whatever you need into a single, verifiable file.

 Software developers can now build their stack onto whatever operating